 - How painful are your cramps each month?
 Are they usually the same each time?
 If they get much worse, they may be a sign of a problem.

-- What days of the month do you get your period?
-How long do they last?
-(Use the girlshealth.gov Cycle Calendar to track your periods.)
+- How often do you get your period?
+How long does it last?
+(Use the girlshealth.gov cycle calendar to track your periods.)

 - What is your stress level like when you get your period?
-Are you just a little more stressed around the time of your period, or do you feel like you can’t cope at all with school and family issues?
+Are you just a little more stressed, or do you feel like you can’t cope at all?

 - How heavy is your blood flow?
 You can tell how heavy it is by how many times you have to change your pads or tampons.

-Answering these questions can help you figure out what your periods are usually like.
-If you see changes or if you feel like you need help with pain or uncomfortable feelings, talk with your parents/guardian about making an appointment to see your doctor.
+If you see changes from what your period is usually like or if you need help with heavy bleeding, pain, or uncomfortable feelings, talk with your parents or guardians about seeing your doctor.
 Having answers to the questions above also can help when you talk to your doctor.

 - Exercise.
-Too much exercise can cause your body fat to be very low, which can cause your periods to stop.
-This can happen if you are training hard for sports or if you are exercising a lot on your own.
-You might find this confusing, since you often hear that exercise is good for you.
-It is good for you — as long as you don’t overdo it.
-How do you know if you are exercising too much?
-If you are over-tired or get injured often, you may be overdoing it.
+Too much physical activity can cause your body fat to be very low, which can cause your periods to stop.
+This can happen if you are training hard for sports or if you work out a lot on your own.
+Being active usually is good for you, but if you are over-tired or get injured often, you may be overdoing it.